Woodland Critter Christmas: Plot

 Stan and the cubs return to the forest, only to discover that the Antichrist, a hairless, jabbering little creature, has already been born, with Kyle tied to a Satanic altar.
 When he learns what is happening, Santa Claus arrives, pulls out a shotgun, and kills all the Critters.
 Stan explains that the Antichrist will die without a human host to inhabit, but Kyle, having been freed, suddenly decides to allow the Antichrist to possess him.
 He declares that he will conquer the world in the name of the Jews, allowing them to finally take control of Christmas once and for all.

-The scene suddenly cuts to Mr. Garrison's fourth-grade class, revealing that the entire episode up until now has been a Christmas-themed story narrated by Eric Cartman for a school assignment.
-Kyle objects to its blatant anti-Semitism, and Mr. Garrison, fearing complaints from Kyle's mother, forces Cartman to stop reading.
+The scene suddenly cuts to Mr. Garrison's fourth-grade class, revealing that the narration had been from a Christmas-themed story narrated by Eric Cartman for a school assignment.
+Kyle objects to its blatant antisemitism, and Mr. Garrison, fearing complaints from Kyle's mother Sheila, forces Cartman to stop reading.
 However, the rest of the class, including Stan, wants to hear how the story ends and plead with Kyle to let Cartman finish.
 Kyle objects that the ending is obvious, as he assumes Santa Claus will simply kill him, thus saving Christmas.
-Cartman insists that the ending is different, and a begrudging Kyle gives in to the pleas of his classmates and allows Cartman to continue.
+Cartman insists that the ending is different, and Kyle reluctantly allows Cartman to continue.

 In the story, Kyle becomes horrified at how evil the Antichrist feels and begs the others to exorcise it before it takes control of him.
 Santa believes it is too late and is about to kill Kyle, but Stan has the mountain lion cubs perform an abortion through Kyle's anus, allowing Santa to smash the Antichrist with a sledgehammer, killing it.
 Santa gives Stan a special Christmas wish, which he uses to resurrect the mother mountain lion, who is happily reunited with her cubs.
 Everyone then goes home to a happy Christmas.
 The narrator concludes, "and they all lived happily ever after... except for Kyle, who died of AIDS two weeks later," with an image of an AIDS-stricken Kyle dying in a hospital bed.
-The episode concludes with "The End," while Kyle can be heard angrily shouting "Goddamn it, Cartman!".
+The episode concludes with "The End," while Kyle can be heard angrily shouting "Goddamn it, Cartman!"